Jay-Wook/regulations/REGULATIONS.md

 - 4f) The number of heats during qualifiers SHOULD be determined by the number of competitors registered.
 - 4g) The tournament commissioner MAY add heats if they determine it necessary.
 - 4h) Qualifier results and standings MUST be maintained in real time throughout the competition.
+- 4g) STA qualifiers MUST occur at the TBD time during the 2025 SoCal Retro Gaming Expo.
+- 4i) All STA competitors MUST be registered by May 25, 2025.

 ## Article 5: STA Finals